Job Relocation

 • Can my higher salary really compensate for the higher cost of living in the new location?

-1. Here are some helpful cost of living calculators to compare cities to each other:
+Here is some helpful cost of living calculators to compare cities to each other:

 These tips should give you a good starting point in creating your own checklist to help with the tasks involved in a potential relocation.
 Therefore, while there is a lot of work involved, it may be worth it for the right opportunity.